Michael Cimino: Public image

 Cimino developed a reputation for giving exaggerated stories about himself, his background, and his filmmaking experiences.
 "When I'm kidding, I'm serious, and when I'm serious, I'm kidding," said Cimino in a 2002 interview.
 "I am not who I am, and I am who I am not."

 Following The Sunchaser, Cimino became more reclusive; spending the majority of the last two decades of his life retreating to his home in Beverly Hills where he wrote incessantly: "Books and screenplays.
 Sometimes songs."
 He even claimed he kept track of how many pages he wrote day-to-day, "One page one day, five the next.
 Sometimes zero.
 Those are the hard days because you still have to get your butt in the chair and keep writing."
 Cimino's agent, Mike Wise, called him "the Howard Hughes of Hollywood."

 Due to his reclusive habits and fluctuations in his physical appearance, many rumors circulated about Cimino over the course of his life, with several claiming he had dressed in drag, gotten plastic surgery, or even undergone a sex change.
 Beginning in 1997, a columnist with Variety magazine devoted an item to dispelling unspecified "reports" that he had changed his name to "Michelle" and his gender via surgery.
 Cimino explained that he had not had nor intended to have a sex change and that he was not a cross-dresser, suspecting a former girlfriend of his to have started the rumors.
 His change in appearance was attributed to weight fluctuations, saying in 2002 that he'd gained weight while editing The Sunchaser; "They're always ordering food.
 You're in there [the editing room] for twenty hours a day, seven days a week, getting no sleep."
 With the help of Sunchaser star Woody Harrelson, Cimino began fasting and lost roughly eighty pounds: "He had me on fat-free foods, yoga, etcetera...
 I am now back to my college wrestling weight," said Cimino.

-In his 2022 biography, titled Cimino: The Deer Hunter, Heaven’s Gate, and the Price of a Vision, Charles Elton claims that Cimino presented as a woman named Nikki during the mid-1990s with the aid of wig seller and cosmetologist Valerie Driscoll, while keeping the public persona of Michael through the end of his life.
-Elton speculates that "the many versions of himself that he showed to the world created a confusion that helped to hide one of his personae, the one that he had shared with Valerie Driscoll in Torrance, which possibly meant the most to him".